-You can use Quick Confirm to check the status of your compact nursing license.
+You can use Nursys online services to check the status of your compact nursing license.

 Question: I live in a non-compact state and have a current license with that state.
 Can you tell me how to get a compact nursing license?

 Answer: You are not eligible for a compact nursing license unless you declare primary residence in a nursing compact state.
 You may apply for a single state license in nursing compact states.

 Question: Is there a separate compact nursing license application?